Fletcher Street Urban Riding Club: In popular culture

 The Fletcher Street Urban Riding Club has been mentioned in NPR's This American Life (television version) and in regional equestrian magazines.
 It has also attracted photographers and filmmakers, local and global, amateur and professional.
-Martha Camarillo published a book of photographs, "Fletcher Street."
+In 2006 Martha Camarillo published a book of photographs, "Fletcher Street."

-City residents, surprised to see horses passing through the city, regularly snap and post images on personal webpages.

 G. Neri's 2011 young adult novel Ghetto Cowboy is based in Fletcher Street and urban horsemanship culture.
 The novel was adapted into a film called Concrete Cowboy starring Idris Elba that debuted on Netflix on April 2, 2021.

-The music video for the song "Feel the Love" by Rudimental featured the Fletcher Street horses, men, and boys. which has been viewed more than 106 million times.
+The music video for the song "Feel the Love" by Rudimental featured Fletcher Street horses and riders.

 In the second issue of the "Wasteland" storyline of the Bureau for Paranormal Research and Defense (part of the Hellboy comic universe), the character Nichols Nichols, who grew up in Philadelphia, is surprisingly knowledgeable about horses.
 When asked how, he identifies the Fletcher Street Urban Riding Club, remarking, "City didn't care what happened to little brothers, but Fletcher Street, they looked out for us."

 In early 2018, Google featured the club in a video advertising its Pixel 2 smartphone.

 Other urban horsemanship programs

 In Philadelphia, one organized group is the Black Cowboys Association, which Philadelphia Weekly called "a Philadelphia institution that offers kids in the city's toughest neighborhoods the chance to claim a path out of the 'hood on horseback."
 Another formal horsemanship program in Philadelphia for local teenagers is Work to Ride, based at Chamounix Equestrian Stables in Fairmount Park.

 Black urban horsemanship programs exist in major cities throughout the United States.
 These include Horses in the Hood in Los Angeles and the Federation of Black Cowboys in Queens in New York City, the subject of a 2003 film produced by Zachary Mortensen.

-Internationally, the best-known related program is based in Dublin, Ireland.
-These urban cowboys, known as Pony Kids, have access to 3,000 horses (as of 1996).
-The horses attract and engage youth in a difficult low-income neighborhood.
-They face many of the same challenges as their American counterparts.
-British newspaper The Independent described "Dublin's suburban horse culture" as "a fascinating example of what happens when the poor appropriate the pleasures of the rich."
+In Dublin, Ireland, teenagers in a difficult low-income neighborhood have had a tradition of keeping horses and riding them since at least the 1990s.
+Some of the young people are from Irish Traveller families.
+In 1999, British newspaper The Independent described "Dublin's suburban horse culture" as "a fascinating example of what happens when the poor appropriate the pleasures of the rich."
 An anthropological study of the Dublin program examined the community development program in the context of anti-poverty efforts.
-A television series documented the story of five pony kids selected to ride and tour the fancier equine world.
+In 2007, a television series documented the story of five "pony kids" selected to ride and tour the fancier equine world.